tomasdavola/LetterReadingNeuralNetwork/README.md

 # LetterReadingNeuralNetwork
-IB Extended Essay neural network
+This is my Extended Essay exploration into neural networks, feel free to read the 4000 page explanation apt for all skill levels.

+I used the MINST dataset